benshimonz/V1/README.md

   * Concrete (yellow) entities
   * Entity types (blue) with optional constraints
   * Entities (red) with constraints
-* A entity type name assigned to this aggregation
+* A entity type name assigned to the aggregation

 Aggregate entities can be defined, and then used in queries.